 Textile arts have a long history of being a vessel to express ideas, feelings, and stories.
-As other forms of art, it connects the natural and the spiritual; the mind with the hands; nature and culture blend together as threads are intertwined and fabric is sewn together.
+As other forms of art, it connects the natural and the spiritual.
+Mind with the hands.
+Nature and culture blend together as threads are intertwined and fabric is sewn together.

-What are Textile Arts?
+What Are Textile Arts?

 Textile arts are the numerous forms of plastic expression that use fibers (natural or synthetic) as a material.
 These include, but are not limited to sewing, knitting, weaving, quilting, among other minor forms.
-Outlining each of these:

-Weaving is the process of intertwining two different kinds of thread together to form a fabric.
+Is the process of intertwining two different kinds of thread together to form a fabric.
 It is possible to form a single color cloth, as well as patterns and figures with several colors.
 It is usually done in a loom.

-Embroidery is a technique that combines sewing and knitting, in which thick thread or ribbons are sewn through a piece of cloth that is usually white to create different figures.
+Is a technique that combines sewing and knitting, in which thick thread or ribbons are sewn through a piece of cloth that is usually white to create different figures.

-Quilting is a sewing technique in which fabric patches with several different figures and motifs are sewn together to form a blanket or ‘quilt’.
+Is a sewing technique in which fabric patches with several different figures and motifs are sewn together to form a blanket or ‘quilt’.

 Textile Arts across History

 In the ancient India, back to 3000 B.C, evidence of textile expressions are found in clothing and carpetry.
-Different accounts of textile works made with wormsilk are found as well in China, of such high quality that would drive explorers and traders to form the Silk Road, a trading route that connected China, India, the Middle East and Europe since 100 B.C approximately.
+Different accounts of textile works made with wormsilk are found as well in China.
+Of such high quality that would drive explorers and traders to form the Silk Road.
+A trading route that connected China, India, the Middle East and Europe since 100 B.C approximately.

 Haute Couture as a form of Escrita Com Luz

-Used commonly as ‘couture’ to shorten the term, it encompasses the design, manufacturing and trade of high-quality, custom-made clothing that is often regarded as high fashion; such apparel is for women in its majority.
+Used commonly as ‘couture’ to shorten the term, it encompasses the design, manufacturing and trade of high-quality, custom-made clothing.
+It is often regarded as high fashion.
+Such apparel is for women in its majority.

-These sources can be from nature, such as patterns and textures found in animals, plants, flowers and natural scenery; or artificial, as in the shapes and colors found in man-made city landscapes, shapes thought to stylize the human anatomy or highlight its features; even other works and forms of art can be sources of inspiration, with happens often in runway shows and concept art ‘happenings’.
+These sources can be from nature.
+Patterns and textures found in animals, plants, flowers and natural scenery.
+Or artificial, as in the shapes and colors found in man-made city landscapes.
+Shapes thought to stylize the human anatomy or highlight its features.
+Even other works and forms of art can be sources of inspiration, with happens often in runway shows and concept art ‘happenings’.